DianatheGreat/projects_blog/content/post/2020-10-24-installing-ROS-on-RaspPi.md

 ---
 title: Getting Raspberry Pi loaded with Ubuntu & ROS
-date: 2020-10-24
+date: 2020-11-17
 hero: "/images/melodic.jpg"
-excerpt: Taking my first swing at using a non-official OS on the Raspberry Pi for optimal functionality with ROS.
+excerpt: Taking my first couple of swings at using a non-official OS on the Raspberry Pi for optimal functionality with ROS.
 timeToRead: 4
 authors:
   - Diana Simpson